nickttng/a-working-library/2020/computational-drawing.md

 ^ Empson's ambiguity type five being applied to computational drawing and can serve as a basis for a theory of representation.
 Not a matter of multiple interpretations of definitions but rather it betrays a conflict in the author's mind.
 (Note to self: Read Empson's *‌Seven Types of Ambiguity* to getter understand this context)

+## Chapter 5: Futures

+> Every year since 1978 the Post uses a list of paired terms, one is out—as in out of fashion—and the other is in [In/Out format].
+Taken in the aggregate, these lists are more than a collection of passing trends, but a deep analysis of the direction and priorities of a nation ... positions macro economic trends along side matters of aesthetics and taste.
+The pairing is, of course, essential. *Much more interesting than just what's trendy now is what that is replacing, mitigating, or undermining* ... once relevant vs. what is now relevant = projecting that vector forward => taking the pulse of a culture also implicating predicts the future (277)

+### Still on Paper, Still Difficult, Slower, Longer

+What is the future of drawing?
+Addressing this is difficult because it doesn't look much different than its past = [similar] = "What is the future of voting" would address what might be possible quickly leads to an inquiry of what *should* be possible => Fixing the inherent limitations of drawing does not advance drawing, but rather it will advance and expand its duration, scale, indirection, and range of human engagement.

+> Technology, specifically computational technology, will not alleviate the difficulty of depth, automate the production of drawing, or make the interfaces of drawing more convenient or seamless.
+In some cases, the seams will be greater, the difficulty more palpable, and the process more layered and less direct.
+In other cases, the different ways we draw will cause cultural, theoretical, and conceptual shifts (279)

+### Renewed Focus on Craft

+[Post-post-digital era] Becomes comfortable again [unlike post-digital era] with the notion  that novel techniques can open the door to new theories and ideas:
+- Post-digital projects avoided discourse about the digital at their peril => ironically, these projects can accidentally converge with one another = can describe a position, and unfortunately, an aesthetic
+- Post-post-digital projects brings acceptance of digital expertise, but will expect that such expertise bring humor, critique, messiness, and artistry to the digital landscape

+### Drawing will be disciplinary

+Hybridization of computation with drawing will give renewed energy to the prospect that drawing can be understood as its own discipline, especially as an autonomous discipline prompting a reflection on nature and methods of computing

+### Making and Re-making Technology

+> Focus on how authors make technology for their practice rather than use technology made by others.
+Relatedly, those who write code will be celebrated not just for what they enable others to do, but will be expected to create themselves (282

+Today = We can shift to coding that bridges between scales, media, and formats

+Possibly, what chasm that is dramatically narrowing: impersonal "make a tool for others" <> the hyper-personal "my work is a reflection of myself"

+Be open to analysis, critique and discourse.

+Look forward ===???>>> a possible future that celebrates the code written by artists, architects, and designers that make us think (with its strangeness, quickness or capacity) rather than impress with something marketable to a wide audience. :crosses-fingers: